agcomphr25/EPOCH-v83/replit.md

 Navigation dropdown behavior: All navbar dropdown menus close automatically after selection.
 Balance due access: Customer balance due tracking is restricted to username "glennj" only for security.
 Balance Due column appears in Customer Management only when glennj is logged in.
 Tikka compatibility guardrails: On the Order Entry page, Tikka stock models ONLY show Tikka options for action inlet, barrel inlet, and bottom metal (with a green "Tikka only" badge).
 Non-Tikka stock models hide all Tikka options from these dropdowns.
 When switching between Tikka and non-Tikka models, incompatible selections are automatically cleared with a toast notification.
+Navbar-permissions alignment: The userPermissions.ts file is the source of truth for user route access.
+Navigation.tsx filters navbar items based on these permissions.
+Users not in the permissions list default to only seeing the Employee Portal.
+Each user sees only their own dashboard in the User Dashboards dropdown (admins see all).
+Any new navbar items must be added to both Navigation.tsx AND the appropriate user permission lists in userPermissions.ts to stay in sync.

 ## System Architecture
 The application is built as a monorepo using a full-stack TypeScript approach, emphasizing type safety and cross-platform compatibility.